bodrick/awesome/TOPICS.md

 *   [ShawnShiSS/clean-architecture-azure-cosmos-db](https://github.com/ShawnShiSS/clean-architecture-azure-cosmos-db) - A starting point to build a web API to work with Azure Cosmos DB using .NET 5 and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
 Partition key is also implemented through the repository pattern.
 *   [mui/material-ui](https://github.com/mui/material-ui) - MUI Core: Ready-to-use foundational React components, free forever.
 It includes Material UI, which implements Google's Material Design.
 *   [akveo/ngx-admin](https://github.com/akveo/ngx-admin) - Customizable admin dashboard template based on Angular 10+
-*   [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer
+*   [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer. ⭐️ Star to support our work!
 *   [Armour/vue-typescript-admin-template](https://github.com/Armour/vue-typescript-admin-template) - 🖖 A vue-cli 3.0 + typescript minimal admin template
 *   [bitjson/typescript-starter](https://github.com/bitjson/typescript-starter) - Quickly create and configure a new library or Node.js project
 *   [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter) - A reference example for TypeScript and Node with a detailed README describing how to use the two together.